lamLeX/NovadaqAssignment/Readme.md

     If the user decides to terminate the task, the cancellation token will be propagated correctly to cancel all outstanding tasks.
     By using TPL, the input observation runs on a seperate thread and don't block the main thread at all.
     Even when the Fibonacci is calculated, the current task will spawn the new task, schedule a callback by using `await` keyword and return the current thread to threadpool.
-    The whole behavior could be observe using breakpoint at a certain stages; when a break point is hit, use `Parallel Stacks` and `Tasks` windows under `Debug/Windows` menu.
+    The whole behavior could be observed using breakpoint at certain stages; when a breakpoint is hit, use `Parallel Stacks` and `Tasks` windows under `Debug/Windows` menu.

         ![Parallel Stacks](ParallelStacks.PNG "Parallel Stacks")